Can You Get a Mortgage With No Credit Score?

 During the loan underwriting process, a lender analyzes a borrower’s level of risk in regards to repayment of their new loan.
 This means looking at factors such as income, employment status, existing debt and other expenses to see if the borrower can reasonably make their monthly payments without struggling.

 Many lenders today use automated underwriting systems, which utilize computer programs to initially vet mortgage loan applicants.
 However, these systems are designed to find red flags, such as a low or nonexistent credit score, and may trigger a denial of the loan application.
 By requesting a manual underwriting process — meaning that a human underwriter goes through the application themselves — you may be able to avoid an automatic denial.
-These underwriters can use their own judgement in reviewing your application, considering all factors provided.
+These underwriters can use their own judgment in reviewing your application, considering all factors provided.

 Use credit unions or online lenders